ELENA-LANG/elena-lang/README.md

     dat\sg              language grammar file
     dat\og              language optimization rules
     doc                 some documentations
-    elenasrc2\elc       source for the compiler
+    elenasrc3\elc       source for the compiler
-    elenasrc2\elenart   source for the run-time shared library elenasrc2\elenasm   source for the script engine
+    elenasrc3\elenart   source for the run-time shared library elenasrc3\elenasm   source for the script engine
-    elenasrc2\elenavm   source for the virtual machine
+    elenasrc3\elenavm   source for the virtual machine
-    elenasrc2\gui       source for IDE
+    elenasrc3\gui       source for IDE
-    elenasrc2\tools     source for ELENA utilities
+    elenasrc3\tools     source for ELENA utilities
-    examples            ELENA examples
+    examples60          ELENA examples
-    src50               source for ELENA libraries
+    src60               source for ELENA libraries

 ## Community
 We want your contributions and suggestions!
 One of the easiest ways to contribute is to participate in Github discussions or on Discord.